acne diet

 What Is The Glycemic Index?

-Why High Glycemic Foods Cause Acne?
+Why Do High Glycemic Foods Cause Acne?

 There's growing evidence that acne is more prevalent among civilizations that follow a westernized diet that includes more processed food.
 In fact in civilizations where they still only eat whole foods, no cases of acne are found.